retypeapp/retype/components/math-formulas.md

 ## LaTeX code highlighting

-Math formula blocks can benefit of syntax highlighting by adding the `latex` language specifier to code blocks.
+Math formula blocks can benefit from syntax highlighting by adding the `latex` language specifier to code blocks.

 ||| Demo